microsoft/intelligence-toolkit/toolkit/generate_record_data/README.md

 Let's now add some fields to the object using the buttons under `Add top-level field` in the form to the left.

 To create a dataset of records rather than a single object, the schema needs to contain an object array field.
 Press the `obj[]` button to add an object array field at the top level (i.e., level 0).
 The new field will be given a generic name by default: `object_array_1`.
-Rename this to `customer_complaint_records` and see on the right how this creates an array of objects whose properties you can define next.
+Rename this to `complaint_records` and see on the right how this creates an array of objects whose properties you can define next.

 Note that all new fields have the `Required?` checkbox checked by default, placing all field names in the `required` field of the object.
 This is a requirement for the [OpenAI Structured Outputs API](https://platform.openai.com/docs/guides/structured-outputs/supported-schemas), which we'll later use to generate mock data that follows the schema.
 Similarly, all objects must also have `additionalProperties` set to `false`, so the `Additional?` checkbox is left unchecked by default.

 ### Defining record attributes

+Next, we need to add fields to the objects of `complaint_records` for each attribute of the records we want to create.

+Using the controls under `Add field to complaint_records`, press the `str` button to add a string (i.e., text) field.
+This field appears as the level 1 string `string_1` (level 1 because the field is nested one level down from the `complaint_records` array at the top level, i.e., level 0).
+Edit the text label from `string_1` to `name`.

+As further string fields within `complaint_records`, now add:

+- `street` and `city` as string fields
+- `age` as a numeric field using the `num` button
+- `email` as string field
+- `price_issue`, `quality_issue`, `service_issue`, `delivery_issue`, `description_issue` as boolean (`true`/`false`) fields using the `bool` button

+Next, we want to add a `product_code` string field, but limit the posible values of the field to a predefined list called an "enumeration".
+Do this by checking the `Enum?` checkbox and observing the default values `A`, `B`, and `C` added to the enumeration.
+These values can be edited, deleted, and expanded as desired.
+For this tutorial, simply add further enum values alphabetically from `D` to `H`.

+Note that boolean attributes of the record could also have been created using the `str[]` button to create a string array, checking `Enum?`, and specifying `price_issue`, `quality_issue`, `service_issue`, `delivery_issue`, `description_issue` as possible values.
+However, by using independent boolean fields we simplify the overall record structure and avoid the challenges of nested arrays in the final data object.